 Deming Chain Reaction

-There has been more acceptance though of the idea that to improve the focus should be on continual improvement not cost cutting.
-But focusing on continual improvement you are able to remove waste, reduce errors and remove delays.
-Reducing costs through process improvement, and at the same time improving productivity and product effectiveness allows a company to benefit from the positive chain reaction Dr. Deming explained.
+There has been more acceptance, though, of the idea that to improve, the focus should be on continual improvement, not cost cutting.
+By focusing on continual improvement you are able to remove waste, reduce errors, and remove delays.
+Reducing costs through process improvement, and at the same time improving productivity and product effectiveness, allows a company to benefit from the positive chain reaction Dr. Deming explained.

 The chain reaction lets you reward workers as the company prospers, instead of seeking to prosper on the backs of workers.
 Flipping the means and the ends does not work.
 Reducing costs as the result of process improvement is effective management.
-Reducing costs based on a spreadsheet sent down by executives and then hoping that the cuts don’t damage the value provide to the customer too much is a recipe for disaster.
+Reducing costs based on a spreadsheet sent down by executives – and then hoping that the cuts don’t do too much damage to the value provided to the customer – is a recipe for disaster.